 Other risks of loss are managed through commercial insurance coverage.
 Settled claims resulting from these risks covered by commercial insurance have not materially exceeded coverage in the past three fiscal years.
-The total estimated property value of the School Board's buildings and contents is approximately \$172,725,230.
-The policy provides for limits of \$172,725,230.
+The policy provides for limits of \$20,000,000 for the School Board's buildings and contents.

 The School Board is substantially protected from losses sustained from all other perils.
-The deductible on property insurance remained at \$100,000 for buildings south of I-10 and \$25,000 for buildings north of I-10, except in instance of damage caused by a named storm the deductible was raised to the greater of \$100,000 or 2% of the listed building value for each damaged building.
-With regards to wind driven precipitation, sub-limits of \$250,000 per occurrence and annual aggregate will apply.
+The deductible on property insurance is at \$25,000 except in instance of damage caused by a named storm, wind, or hail then deductible is a minimum of \$25,000 or 2% of the listed building value for each damaged building.